cardinaltheory/mmorpg/README.md

 ## What is Cardinal Theory ?

 Cardinal Theory was inspired by the Sword Art Online Game System called Cardinal.
-Essentially, an advanced AI driven game engine to offer a mix and a balance between a Theme Park and a Sandbox MMORPG.
+Essentially, an advanced AI driven game engine to offer a mix and a balance between an AI driven Theme Park and a Sandbox MMORPG.

 ## Table of contents

 ### General

+1. World
-1. Balance between theme park and sandbox
+    a.
+Balance between theme park and sandmbox mmorpg
-2. Dynamic and Infinite World
+    b.
+Dynamic and Infinite World
+    c.
+Secret Places
+2. Enemies
+    a.
+Enemies
+    b.
+Bosses
-3. AI Driven Enemies
+3. Loot
-4. AI Driven Quests
+4. Weapons
-5. AI Driven Events
+5. Leveling
-6. Character Progression vs Player Progression
-7. Minimalistic Clear User Interface
+6. Attributes

 ### Other ideas
 - finance